-Other Land Uses

-Other Land Uses (OLU) comprises the remaining four land-use categories in the 2006 IPCC Guidelines: 1) Grasslands (including rangelands), 2) Wetlands, 3) Settlements (all developed land, incl. transportation infrastructure and human settlements), and 4) Other Land (bare soil, rock, ice, and all land areas not belonging to any other IPCC category).
-Requirements relating to the Grasslands category are included (as rangelands) in the Agriculture (Cropland) section above, while Settlements and Other Land are not covered.
-Here, OLU is limited to the Wetlands class.

-Whereas practically all ecosystems where there is water, permanently or temporary, can be categorized as “wetlands”, three types of vegetated wetlands may be considered by countries for inclusion in their NDCs: 1) Mangroves, 2) Peatlands, and 3) Riparian (floodplain) forests.
-At this point, only Mangroves are well supported to develop some global datasets with yearly change products.
-There is however a strong need for the development of global/regional peatland maps and floodplain forest biomass, but partner organizations need to be identified.
+Wetlands

+Inland and coastal wetlands can play an important role in both climate mitigation and adaptation.
+Hence there is an urgent need for comprehensive and up-to-date geospatial information on their extent (including by type), biomass and health, to produce reliable estimates of emissions and removals from these ecosystems.
+Wetlands, in the context of the CEOS AFOLU team (and similarly to the IPCC Wetlands Supplement; IPCC, 2013), can occur under any IPCC land-use category.
+Examples include mangrove forests (Forest Land IPCC category), peatlands (Forest Land or Wetland IPCC category, depending on their management) and seagrass meadows (Wetlands IPCC category).
+This thematic area can complement and contribute to the other AFOLU thematic areas, specifically land use and biomass, providing scientific information (data and methods) that consider the special characteristics of these important and carbon-rich ecosystems.

 The most comprehensive dataset showing global mangrove distribution and change over time (Activity Data) available in the public domain is produced by the Global Mangrove Watch (Bunting et al., 2018).
 It, is a time-series of global mangrove extent maps at 25 m spatial resolution, to date covering eleven annual epochs between 1996 and 2020, derived from a combination of optical (Landsat) and long wavelength band (L-band) radar (ALOS PALSAR) data (Figure 3.23).
 Annual maps will be released from 2021.
 The GMW dataset is the default mangrove dataset used by UNEP to support countries reporting on SDG Indicator 6.6.1 (Change in the extent of water-related ecosystems over time).

 Simard et al. (2019) have generated maps of mangrove canopy height and AGB at 30 m resolution for the year 2000, derived from Digital Elevation Data (DEM) from the 2000 Shuttle Radar Topography Mission (SRTM).
 These will be followed by mangrove height and AGB maps at 12 m spatial resolution, for the year 2015 and derived from TanDEM-X Digital Elevation Model, foreseen for public release in 2022.